Prehistoric warfare: Neolithic

+Bioarchaeologists have found from the skeletal remains of more than 2,300 early farmers from 180 sites in northwestern Europe between 8,000 and 4,000 years ago that more than one in ten suffered weapon injuries.

 During the period of expansion of hunter-gatherer groups associated with the Pitted Ware culture in southern Scandinavia, the Funnelbeaker farmers constructed a number of defensive palisades, which may mean that the two peoples were in conflict with each other.
 There is archaeological evidence of high levels of violence among the people of the Pitted Ware culture.

-The 8500-year-old Kennewick Man, a prehistoric Paleoamerican man, and Ötzi, who lived and died in the European Alps some 5,200 years ago, were probably killed in warfare.
+Ötzi, who lived and died in the European Alps some 5,200 years ago, was probably killed in warfare.

 Warfare in pre-Columbian North America has served as an important comparandum in the archaeological study of the indirect evidence for warfare in the Neolithic.
 A notable example is the massacre at the Crow Creek Site in South Dakota (14th century).